curtisburkhalter/CAD-Cross-Architecture-AI/README.md

 # ZGX AI Bridge -- Browser Extension

 > **Disclaimer:** This is an educational proof-of-concept exploring browser-based context injection for AI assistants.
 Not affiliated with, endorsed by, or sponsored by PTC/Onshape or any ISV vendor.
-See Onshape documentation: https://cad.onshape.com/FsDocNot intended for production use.
+See Onshape documentation: https://cad.onshape.com/FsDoc Not intended for production use.
 Check vendor terms of service before deploying similar approaches against any ISV application.

 ## What This Is